(928) 274-7355

 ~~~

-With our 44th Wedding Anniversary coming up next week, we are celebrating a different kind of anniversary today.
-Today marks 13 years as Sedona homeowners.
+As we get ready to celebrate our 53rd Wedding Anniversary coming up next week, we are celebrating a different kind of anniversary today.
+Today marks 22 years as Sedona homeowners.
 These years hold some of the very best memories.
 Our kids didn't grow up here, but our son and daughter-in-law spent time with us as they saved for a home of their own.
 Our baby-boo Tristan spent the 1st week outside the hospital with us.
 We have created and continue to create wonderful memories here.

 2003